 You have been at Northmill Finland since the beginning and obviously seen a lot of changes - how does it feel working here now compared to when you started?

 It’s very different.
 When I came to our first office for the first time, we had computers and desks set up for two people, but basically nothing else.
 Now we have a lot more people, there’s always new stuff happening and there’s a buzzing feeling everywhere.
 That’s definitely good.

-With products like our mobile bank Rebilla, how do you feel about the future of Northmill?
+With products like our financial hub Rebilla, how do you feel about the future of Northmill?